• Link to facebook

 Copyright ©1995-2018 by The Writing Lab & The OWL at Purdue and Purdue University.
 All rights reserved.
 This material may not be published, reproduced, broadcast, rewritten, or redistributed without permission.
 Use of this site constitutes acceptance of our terms and conditions of fair use.

-The Online Writing Lab at Purdue University houses writing resources and instructional material, and we provide these as a free service of the Writing Lab at Purdue.
+The Online Writing Lab (the Purdue OWL) at Purdue University houses writing resources and instructional material, and we provide these as a free service at Purdue.
 Students, members of the community, and users worldwide will find information to assist with many writing projects.
 Teachers and trainers may use this material for in-class and out-of-class instruction.

-The Purdue On-Campus Writing Lab and Purdue Online Writing Lab assist clients in their development as writers—no matter what their skill level—with on-campus consultations, online participation, and community engagement.
-The Purdue Writing Lab serves the Purdue, West Lafayette, campus and coordinates with local literacy initiatives.
+The On-Campus and Online versions of Purdue OWL assist clients in their development as writers—no matter what their skill level—with on-campus consultations, online participation, and community engagement.
+The Purdue OWL serves the Purdue West Lafayette and Indianapolis campuses and coordinates with local literacy initiatives.
 The Purdue OWL offers global support through online reference materials and services.

 Social Media